Chapter 19.122 RCW

 HTMLPDF 19.122.080Waiver of notification and marking requirements.

-HTMLPDF 19.122.090Excavation without a valid excavation confirmation codePenalty.
+HTMLPDF 19.122.090Excavation without an excavation confirmation codePenalty.

 HTMLPDF 19.122.100Violation of RCW 19.122.090Affirmative defense.